What is Cámara Chica?

 Cámara Chica in Cuba

 Our original programme ran in 2013, working with six different community centres across Cuba to train community leaders, film students, and 66 young participants.
-11 films were made and six sets of filmmaking equipment were provided to support future filmmaking projects - and Cámara Chica Cuba is still running today with a hugely expanded network of film clubs.
+11 films were made and six sets of filmmaking equipment were provided to support future filmmaking projects - and Cámara Chica Cuba is still running today with a hugely expanded network of film clubs spread across the country, generating a body of films reflecting young visions and stories.
+In March 2019, a visit by HRH The Prince of Wales and the Duchess of Cornwall to the Projecto Muraleando in Havana, was filmed by a team of young people trained through Cámara Chica.

-More recently, Cámara Chica headed to Nepal in November 2019, working with 13 different schools across the country.
+Cámara Chica - rebranded to Cámara Sika - headed to Nepal in November 2019, working with 13 different schools across the country.
 The project provided high-quality training to 13 educators and 145 young people aged between 10 and 17, and everyone who took part learned something new and is now using the skills they learned to use filmmaking to help explore their own lives.

 Educators picked up the basics of filmmaking and developed techniques to lead production activities with young people.
 By the end of their training, the majority were confident they had the knowledge and skills to teach digital filmmaking.